nil1729/school_erp_node/README.md

      - Assign Teacher to a Class
      - Add Students to a Class

+## ***Steps to add google login***

+- Add clientId and secret in config
+- add callback url
+- https://console.developers.google.com/ use this site and refer any medium to article to generate clientId and secret

 ## ***TODO Functionalities***
     1. Students Functionalities
     2. Teachers Functionalities